iamkdraj/iamkdraj.github.io/content/Literature/Literary Periods/The Victorian Period (c. 1837 – 1901).md

 *   **Alfred, Lord Tennyson (1809-1892)**: The representative poet of the age and **Poet Laureate** from 1850 to 1892.
 His poetry perfectly captures the Victorian conflict between faith and doubt.
     *   *Key Works:* ***In Memoriam A.H.H.*** (a long elegy that grapples with grief and scientific doubt), "Ulysses," "The Lady of Shalott," *Idylls of the King*.
-*   **Robert Browning (1812-1889)**: Known for perfecting the **[[dramatic monologue]]**.
+*   **Robert Browning (1812-1889)**: Known for perfecting the **[[Dramatic Monologue]]**.
 His poetry is psychologically complex, rugged, and often optimistic.
     > [!note]- What is a Dramatic Monologue?
-    > A [[dramatic monologue]] is a type of lyric poem in which a single speaker (who is patently not the poet) addresses a silent but identifiable listener in a specific, critical situation.
+    > A [[Dramatic Monologue]] is a type of lyric poem in which a single speaker (who is patently not the poet) addresses a silent but identifiable listener in a specific, critical situation.
 In the course of the speech, the speaker inadvertently reveals their own temperament and character.
 Browning's "My Last Duchess" is the most famous example.
     *   *Key Works:* "My Last Duchess," "Fra Lippo Lippi," "Andrea del Sarto," "Porphyria's Lover."
 *   **Matthew Arnold (1822-1888)**: A poet and influential critic.
 His poetry is marked by a sense of melancholy, lamenting the loss of faith in the modern world.
     *   *Key Works:* "Dover Beach," "The Scholar-Gipsy," and his pastoral elegy on the death of A. H. Clough, "Thyrsis."